The Cooks and Confectioners Dictionary: Contents

 The book describes how to make savoury dishes including "Bisks, Farces, forc'd Meats, Marinades, Olio's, Puptons, Ragoos, Sauces, Soops, Pottages".
 Pastries include biscuits, cakes, custards, puddings, pies and tarts.
 Confectionery includes candying and conserving flowers, fruits, and roots, as well as jellies, marmalades and decorative "sugar-works".
-Drinks include the making of beer, cider, mead, perry and English wines, as well as cordials.
+Drinks include the making of lemonade, beer, cider, mead, perry and English wines, as well as cordials.
 The book ends with a list of suggested bills of fare for every month of the year.

 The book is prefaced with a four-page Introduction "To All Good Housewives", beginning "Worthy Dames, Were it not for the sake of Custom, which has made it as unfashionable for a Book to come abroad without an Introduction, as for a Man to appear at Church without a Neckcloth, or a Lady without a Hoop-petticoat, I should not have troubled you with this."
 (Note: This memorably humorous start was boldly plagiarised by Eliza Smith four years later in her The Compleat Housewife.)
 The introduction ends with "Your humble Servant, The Compiler".
 There follows "Some Divertisements in Cookery, us'd at Festival-Times, as Twelfth-Day, &c."

 The main text is laid out as a dictionary from Al to Zest.
 It included items now unfamiliar, such as Battalia Pye of Fish, a "very large Pye, and cut with Battlements ... with as many Towers as will contain your several sorts of Fish", which included salmon, cockles, prawns, oysters, and periwinkles.

 This is followed by Bills of Fare, Terms of Art for Carving, Instructions for Carving, The Manner of Setting out a Desert of Fruits and Sweet-meats, and the Alphabetical Index.